-A Dental Assistant will take digital x-rays.
-Some diseases, like cavities and bone infections, can hide below your gum line.
+During your dental checkup, a Dental Assistant will take digital X-Rays.
+X-Rays uncover bone infections and cavities hidden by your gum line.
 X-Rays can help the early diagnosis of many dental problems and can help lead to more successful outcomes.
 If you're pregnant, please let the Dental Assistant know before taking X-Rays.

 Next, you'll meet your dentist, who will review your medical history.
 If you have any oral health questions or concerns, please share them.
-The dentist will examine your teeth, gums, mouth and review your X-Rays.
-This includes looking for cavities, signs of plaque buildup, checking your gums' health, and other oral issues.
-Your neck, head, face, throat, and tongue will also be checked for indications of swelling, complications, or other severe diseases like oral cancer.
+The dentist will examine your teeth, gums, mouth and review your X-Rays. to look for cavities, plaque buildup, and the health of your gums.
+The dentist will also examine your neck, head, face, and throat for diseases like oral cancer.

 Schedule Your Next Appointment

 The American Dental Association recommends people have their teeth cleaned twice a year.
-Regular appointments are important in removing tartar, before they harden and become plaque.
-Plaque is a type of dangerous oral bacteria that can cause gum disease, cavities, and other health problems.
+Regular appointments are essential in removing tartar before they harden and become plaque.
+Plaque is a dangerous oral bacteria that can cause gum disease, cavities, and other health problems.
 Tartar also causes bad breath.

-Another reason to see the dentist regularly is to catch oral cancer and other oral diseases early.
+Regular dental checkups also are an opportunity to spot oral cancer and other oral diseases early.
 By diagnosing and treating early, you can avoid costly, painful situations down the road.